 As part of our aggregator submission service, we verify the accuracy of each business's Name, Address, and Phone number before we push to the aggregators.

-We do this cross-checking of the data provided to us against Google My Business profile and website of the business.
-By checking the Name, Address, Phone, and URL against these two sources we ensure that we only publish the most complete and accurate business location data for our customers.
+We cross-check the data provided to us against Google My Business profile and the business's website.
+By checking the Name, Address, Phone, and URL against these two sources, we ensure that only the most complete and accurate business location data is published for our customers.

-If we find the data you've provided to us doesn't match across these sources, we will contact you to confirm the data.
-This can cause a delay to your submission as we will wait for your reply before we proceed with submission.
+If the data you've provided doesn't match across these sources, we will contact you to confirm the data — this can cause a delay as we will wait for your reply before we proceed with submission.

 How soon does business data start appearing as listings on publisher sites within the aggregator network?